-The National Kidney Foundation note that more than 37 million people in the United States have kidney disease, with many of them being unaware.
+The National Kidney Foundation notes that more than 37 million people in the United States have kidney disease, with many of them being unaware.

 Kidney disease can cause a person to experience swelling in the legs and around the eyes.

-This swelling occurs because the kidneys are unable to remove sodium and water from the body effectively.
+This swelling occurs because the kidneys cannot effectively remove sodium and water from the body.

 Cirrhosis is the term for scarring of the liver.
-It can occur as a result of various liver conditions.
+It can occur due to various liver conditions.